nnhubbard/ZSImageView/README.md

 Borders
 ---
 The great thing about using `ZSImageView` is that you can choose to only add a few borders if you would like.
-There are five options for this, `ZSBorderTop`, `ZSBorderRight`, `ZSBorderBottom`, and `ZSBorderLeft`.
+There are five options for this, `ZSBorderTop`, `ZSBorderRight`, `ZSBorderBottom`, `ZSBorderLeft`, and `ZSBorderAll`.
 There is also `ZSBorderNone` if you need to reset them when using cell reuse.
 There are defaults for `borderWidth` and `borderColor` but obviously you can set those as well.

 How to use in your App
 ---